 7. Inadequate Breast Milk Production

 It's probably not a surprise that you need a sufficient amount of water in your body to make breast milk.
-According to Healthline, being dehydrated can cause pregnant women to have poor milk production.
+As Healthline reported, being dehydrated can cause pregnant women to have poor milk production.
 If you're planning to breastfeed your baby, you'd be wise to guzzle some water.

 It may be a challenge regulating your fluids, especially during the summer months, but it can be done.
-The easiest thing a pregnant woman could do to make sure she's getting enough water is to bring a large, refillable water bottle with her everywhere she goes.
+And remember, the easiest thing a pregnant woman could do to make sure she's getting enough water is to bring a large, refillable water bottle with her everywhere she goes.

 This article was originally published on